Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 Clock #3 — Final step scheduling: NVC document review + interview capacity abroad, or USCIS final AOS adjudication inside the U.S.

-Real-time example (for context only): NVC publishes weekly “case file creation” timeframes — this signal changes frequently and should be checked close to planning decisions.
+NVC publishes weekly case-file-creation timeframes.
+Because that signal changes frequently, it should be checked close to any planning decision.

 Pathway Best fit Typical core steps What most often delays cases